gallarotti/gallarotti.github.io/_posts/the-digitalian/2014-04-28-pseudocode-for-lietner-system.md

   credit: Francesco Gallarotti
   creditlink: http://www.gallarotti.net
 ---
+Sebastian Leitner, a German psychologist presented in the early 70's a learning system that makes selective learning possible with less effort than the traditional method of studying a set of flashcards sequentially.

-This is just a note to myself on how to implement the main [Lietner System](http://leitnerportal.com/LearnMore.aspx) algorithm.
+This is just a note to myself on how to implement the [Lietner System](http://leitnerportal.com/LearnMore.aspx).

 First, this is the pseudocode for the main loop to review everything that needs to be reviewed:

 ```